AviAvni/NativeLeakDetector/README.md

-# NativeLeakDetector
+# Win32 Leak Detector

-This tool records, aggregates, and displays call stacks from specific ETW allocation events.
-It works only in live mode, when the collection and analysis happens on target process.
+This is a Win32 memory leak detector that instruments the Windows heap allocation APIs and collects real-time allocation information.
+It aggregates allocation stacks in real-time, and can display any memory allocated by an application that was not yet freed, helping identify and resolve memory leaks.
+It works only in live mode, and collects the `HeapAlloc` and `HeapFree` ETW events for a specified process.
+Unlike some other tools, this tool does not record every allocation and free event to a file on disk and analyzes them later -- for production processes with a heavy allocation load, this makes the difference between a working tool and a gigantic disk hog.

 Importantly, if the target process exits before the tool had a chance to print stacks, symbol resolution will fail, so it is more suitable for longer-running processes.

 > NOTE: This project is not done.
 There are still some unimplemented features, and the code hasn't been extensively tested.
 Caveat emptor, and pull requests welcome!

 ## Running

-Open a command prompt window as administrator, and try some of the following examples.
+Open a command prompt window as administrator, and try the example [Demo](Demo) program.

-Collect allocation events print the top leaked stacks when Ctrl+C is hit:
+Collect allocation events and print the top leaked stacks when Ctrl+C is hit:

 ```
 LeakDetector -p 7408